Colostrum: "Liquid Gold"

 High quality colostrum contains 50 mg or more of immunoglobulin-G (IgG).
 The concentration of immunoglobulins in colostrum decreases rapidly after parturition.
 An Oregon study showed that IgG concentration in ewe's milk diminished to zero by 23 hours post-partum.Therefore, the sooner cololostrum is consumed, the better.
 Thirty minutes is considered optimum whereas 18 hours is considered a must.

 The best source of colostrum is from the lamb or kid's own dam or another female that has recently given birth.
 If this is not possible, fresh or frozen colostrum from other females in the flock can be used.
-Colostrum from females in your own flock is the best source of colostrum because it will have custom-made antibodies.
-When using colostrum from another flock, try to choose a flock with a similar disease status.
+Colostrum from females from the same flock is the best source of colostrum because it will have custom-made antibodies.
+When using colostrum from another flock or herd, try to choose a farm with a similar disease status.

 |Another female in flock||